 DGT environmental labels

 The vehicle classification system established by DGT aims at positively discriminating environmentally-friendly vehicles and at effectively serving town policies regarding both traffic restriction during high pollution episodes and promotion of new technologies through financial and/or mobility- or environment-related benefits.
-Vehicle owners will receive these labels at home.
+Vehicle owners will receive these labels from DGT.
+For futher information about this labels contact 060 or visit the DGT website.
 Vehicles are divided into five categories, based on pollution potential:

 Vehicles failing to meet minimum environmental requirements will not receive a DGT label, ie, gasoline-powered vehicles registered before January 2000 and diesel vehicles registered before January 2006.
 These vehicles are the ones most affected by mobility restriction or banning measures.